dhemery/DHE-Modules/modules/xycloid.md

 But more preciesely,
 _Xycloid_ draws [centered trochoids](https://en.wikipedia.org/wiki/Centered_trochoid).

-So why did I call the module _Xycloid?_
+So if the module draws centered trochoids, why, oh, why did I call _Xycloid?_

 Because would you load a module called _Centered Trochoid?_